mtoensing/simpletoc/readme.txt

 Many thanks to Tom J Nowell https://tomjn.com and and Sally CJ who both helped me a lot with my questions over at wordpress.stackexchange.com

 == Changelog ==

+= 4.4 =
+* Feature: Works in nested blockes.
+This means support for column block layouts.

 = 4.3 =
 * Feature: Support for non-latin headlines.
 SimpleTOC now uses a character block list rather than an allow list.